Improving the Fitbit sleep tracking experience for users with sleep disorders

 image

 I was diagnosed with sleep apnea several years ago and bought a Fitbit tracker for the purpose of tracking my sleep quality.
 Although it helps a little, I would love it if it could be configured to tailor the experience to my specific sleep disorder and the needs that come along with it.
-Since I feel this need in my own life, I am sure others do too.
 This design project imagines what that might look like based on research as well as my own experience.
 If Fitbit or a similar app could implement something like this, they could reach a whole new pool of users who are often overlooked.

 Goals